abhisheknagarajan/abhisheknagarajan/README.md

 - 👋 Hi, I’m @abhisheknagarajan
 - 👀 I’m interested in Data Science and Machine Learning
-- 🌱 I’m currently learning Deep Learning
+- 🌱 Looking for Internship or Full Time Opportunities in the field of Data Science and Machine Learning
 - 💞️ I’m looking to collaborate on Data Science and Machine Learning Projects
 - 📫 How to reach me through email and LinkedIn